nguyenkhoi2806/react-js-training/Week-1/day2/readme.md

 ### What is state

-- State là một đối tượng đặc biệt trong React, dùng để lưu trữ dữ liệu nội bộ của component.
+- State is a special object in React used to store a component's internal data.
-- Khi state thay đổi, React sẽ tự động re-render lại component để cập nhật giao diện.
+- When the state changes, React automatically re-renders the component to update the user interface.

-### Tại sao cần state?
+### Why need state ?

-- HTML/JS thông thường không "nhớ" được dữ liệu sau mỗi lần thay đổi.
+- HTML/JavaScript does not "remember" data after each change.
-- React cho phép ghi nhớ và cập nhật lại UI khi dữ liệu thay đổi — nhờ vào state.
+- React allows you to remember and update the UI when data changes — thanks to state.

-### Ví dụ
+### Example

-- Số lần người dùng click nút
+- The number of times the user clicks a button
-- Tình trạng mở/tắt menu
+- The open/close state of a menu
-- Danh sách sản phẩm đã thêm vào giỏ hàng
+- The list of products added to the shopping cart

-### Cách sử dụng state
+### How to use state

 ### Function component